 Nice to hold

-You could try getting a child to cover their eyes, then pass them an object and get them to guess what it is made out of?
+Ask a child to cover their eyes, then pass them an object and get them to guess what it is made from.

 Find out how waterproof some materials are in this fun activity using teddy bears and a big tub of water.